Hockensmith History, Family Crest & Coats of Arms

 Early History of the Hockensmith family

-Another 302 words (22 lines of text) covering the years 1577, 1606, and 1731 are included under the topic Early Hockensmith History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hockensmith research.
+Another 117 words (8 lines of text) covering the years 1577, 1606 and 1731 are included under the topic Early Hockensmith History in all our PDF Extended History products and printed products wherever possible.

 Hockensmith Spelling Variations